atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 -----------------------

-While the number of reported bugs dropped significantly compared to previous years this the year when I've reported almost exclusively high priority and urgent bugs the first one being
+While the number of reported bugs dropped significantly compared to previous years this is the year when I've reported almost exclusively high priority and urgent bugs, the first one being
 [RHBZ #771901](https://bugzilla.redhat.com/show_bug.cgi?id=771901).

 [RHBZ #799384](https://bugzilla.redhat.com/show_bug.cgi?id=799384)(against Fedora)